dhellmann/pymotw/PyMOTW/subprocess/index.rst

 Signaling Between Processes
 ===========================

-In part 4 of the series on the os module I included an example of signaling between processes using os.fork() and os.kill().
+In the article on :mod:`os`, I included an example of signaling between processes using os.fork() and os.kill().
 Since each Popen instance provides a pid attribute with the process id of the child process, it is possible to do something similar with subprocess.
 For this example, I will again set up a separate script for the child process to be executed by the parent process.

 .. include:: signal_child.py